My Gear - Good, Bad and Ugly

 I just love my ruck-sack and was so fed up when I got a small tear in the top bag climbing through a deer fence in Hungary.
 Really comfortable, didn't suffer any back-pains, and after 180 days the tear (and some sweaty straps) is the only sign that the bag has been used.
 Kept my waterproofs in the zip-up outer compartment and the top bag was big enough for the food I consumed in the day.

 My Inov-8 shoes were also a success and, once my feet and ankles had toughened up, very comfortable.
-Because of the schedule I set myself blisters would have been a real problem but I didn't get any.
-In fact the only problem I had was when I got back and for some reason they became very painful - they're fine now.
+Because of the schedule I set myself, blisters would have been a real problem but I didn't get any.
+In fact the only problem I had was when I got back and for some reason my feet became very painful - they're fine now.
 I think it might have been a mistake not to stick with the Gore-Tex version, the weather meant my feet were often wet and sometimes very cold.
 On the other hand the shoes dried really quickly, when I was wearing them, and maybe, with the Gore-Tex version, drying would have been slower.
 Walking in trainers, particularly through Austria where everyone wears enormous boots, generated a lot of comment but it was clear from the conversations that boots were no guarantee of comfort.

 I went through four pairs of shoes.
 After about six weeks of solid walking a hole would appear in the sole of my right shoe which progressively got larger.
 My last pair, which took me through Austria and Hungary, wore out faster and I think this might be because I was doing a lot more climbing in the Alps.